logdna/logdna-agent-v2/docs/LINUX.md

             The config filename [env: LOGDNA_CONFIG_FILE=]  [default: /etc/logdna/config.yaml]

         --db-path <db-path>
-            The directory the agent will store it's state database.
+            The directory in which the agent will store its state database.
 Note that the agent must have write access to the directory and be a persistent volume.
 Defaults to "/var/lib/logdna-agent/" [env: LOGDNA_DB_PATH=] --endpoint-path <endpoint-path>
             The endpoint to forward logs to.
 Defaults to "/logs/agent" [env: LOGDNA_ENDPOINT=] --exclude-regex <exclusion-regex>...
             List of regex patterns to exclude files from monitoring [env: LOGDNA_EXCLUSION_REGEX_RULES=] --exclude <exclusion-rules>...
-            List of glob patterns to exclude files from monitoring, to add to the default [env: LOGDNA_EXCLUSION_RULES=] --gzip-level <gzip-level>
+            List of glob patterns to exclude files from monitoring, to add to the default default set of exclusion rules [env: LOGDNA_EXCLUSION_RULES=]
+        --gzip-level <gzip-level>
             If compression is enabled, this is the gzip compression level to use.
 Defaults to 2 [env:
             LOGDNA_GZIP_LEVEL=]